inkstitch/inkstitch/collections/_docs/en/004-009-satin-tools.md

 {% include upcoming_release.html %}

 When you trace a pattern manually this tool can be helpful to do it all in one run.
-Instead of drawing first the two rails and then several rungs, this tools allows to draw a square- or zigzag line which then can be converted into the satin column style.
+Instead of drawing first the two rails and then several rungs, this tool allows to draw a square- or zigzag line which then can be converted into the satin column style.

 ### Usage